nomath4u/radiusnetworks.github.io/_posts/2013-10-09-how-to-make-an-ibeacon-out-of-a-raspberry-pi.md

 sudo hciconfig hci0 leadv 0
 ```

-Now take out your cell phone and verify you can see the iBeacon advertisements using AirLocate or iBeaconLocate.
+Now take out your cell phone and verify you can see the iBeacon advertisements using AirLocate or [iBeacon Locate](https://play.google.com/store/apps/details?id=com.radiusnetworks.ibeaconlocate&hl=en).

 You can then disable advertising using the following command, and see them stop: